 All work completed by freelancers using the HFC name and brand must be approved by the Graphics Center prior to production or distribution of any kind (including digital files, websites, blogs, social media, etc).

 In some limited circumstances, our print shop will be able to print projects that are designed by freelance designers.
-Such projects will need to be aligned with the College's strategic priorities and must be pre-approved by the Marketing and Communications director for printing in our print shop.
+Such projects will need to be aligned with the College's strategic priorities and must be pre-approved for printing in our print shop.

-If we are able to print your freelance job, have your designer talk to us first!
+If you want our print shop to print your freelance job, have your designer talk to us first!
 This will save you money and time.
-All files provided to us by your freelance designer must be produced according standard printing specifications, including such elements as standard page sizes and signatures, printer's spreads, bleeds, etc. Your designer must submit fully print-ready PDF files AND all editable source files for the project, or we will not print the job.
+All files provided to us by your freelance designer must be produced according to our standard printing specifications, including such elements as standard page sizes and signatures, printer's spreads, bleeds, etc. Your designer must submit fully print-ready PDF files AND all editable source files required for your project, or we will not be able to print the job.
 Any and all time or costs required for your designer to bring files into compliance with our standards will be your responsibility.

-If we are unable to print jobs designed by freelancers, it will be your responsibility to work with an external printer and pay for any external printing you choose.
+If we are unable to print jobs designed by freelancers, you will need to work with an external printer and pay for any external printing you choose.
 You will need to work with Purchasing to obtain a P.O. and/or to bid your job.

-All web projects are handled by the web team, which is affiliated with but not an official part of Marketing and Communications.
+All web projects are handled by the web team.
 Submit all web project requests to WebAdmin.

 email@example.com or 313-317-6800.